MikeHorn-git/Arch-Osint/README.md

 # ⚠️ Warning
 Run this script in a clean, dedicated and new operating system.
 Certain configurations and preferences can be disable or overwrite.
-The hardened feature in miscellaneaous block some functionnalities like bluetooth, network file systems, webcams and more.
+The hardened feature in miscellaneous blocks some functionalities like Bluetooth, network file systems, webcams and more.

 # 📋 Table of content
 * [Description](https://github.com/MikeHorn-git/arch-osint#-description)